Marshtomp21/NSL-test/README.md

 The computer is a machine that can perform complex calculations, and it can perform these calculations in a way that is very similar to the human brain.
 ```

-We only used the **124M** model in this test.
+We used **124M** model in this test.
 You can also control the number of tokens to generate, the model size (one of `["124M", "355M", "774M", "1558M"]`), and the directory to save the models:

 ```bash
 python NSL-gpt2.py \